BNPP IP sees record sov wealth fund interest in emerging debt

 Trigo Paz expects 5-6 percent returns from emerging corporate debt next year.

-"On external debt, we favor Argentina and Venezuela as well as Middle Eastern names.
+"On external debt, we favour Argentina and Venezuela as well as Middle Eastern names.
 Latin America is very expensive but offers relative value," he added.

 Trigo Paz said he was bullish on local debt issued by Colombia, Mexico and Peru even though he sees further rate cuts in Latin America.